driessene/acoustic_camera/readme.md

 #### Calculated properties
 - spherical_k - tuple: numpy array holding (wavenumber, inclination, azimuth)
-- inclination - float: The inclincation angle of the wavevector in radians.
+- inclination - float: The inclination angle of the wavevector in radians.
 Equal to arctan(ky / kx).
 - azimuth - float: The azimuth angle of the wavevector in radians.
 Equal to np.arccos(kz / |k|).
 - angular_wavenumber - float: The angular wavenumber of the wavevector. |k|.
 - angular_wavelength - float: The angular wavelength of the wavevector.
 Equal to 1 / angular_wavenumber.